mssamhan31/PyNNLF/README.md

 Detailed documentation including examples, testing, detailed guide, API reference, features & limitations, etc. can be seen here.
 [PyNNLF Documentation](https://mssamhan31.github.io/PyNNLF/)

 # Acknowledgements
-This project is part of Samhan's PhD study, supported by the University International Postgraduate Award (UIPA) Scholarship from UNSW, the Industry Collaboration Project Scholarship from Ausgrid, and the RACE for 2030 Industry PhD Scholarship.
+This project is part of Samhan's PhD study, supported by the University International Postgraduate Award (UIPA) Scholarship from UNSW and the Industry Collaboration Project Scholarship from Ausgrid.
 We also acknowledge Solcast and the Australian Bureau of Meteorology (BOM) for providing access to historical weather datasets for this research.
 We further acknowledge the use of Python libraries including Pandas, NumPy, PyTorch, Scikit-learn, XGBoost, Prophet, Statsmodels, and Matplotlib.
 Finally, we thank the reviewers and editor of the Journal of Open Source Software for their valuable feedback and guidance.

 The authors declare that they have no competing financial, personal, or professional interests related to this work.